Lesson 13: Reading SAS Data Sets

 StoreTotal + Sales;

 can almost be read as if they were in English.
 Set the store's total sales (StoreTotal) to 0 when you encounter the first observation for the store.
 Add the Sales for that observation to the StoreTotal.
-For every subsequent observation for the Store, add the Sales amount for the Store to the StoreTotal.
+For every subsequent observation of the Store, add the Sales amount for the Store to the StoreTotal.
 When you encounter the last observation for the Store:

 if last.Store;